 Commonly, most PI policies will provide cover against a claim for data loss or confidentiality breaches.

-Unlike a client who may be unhappy with a business because the product or service has caused damage (this would generally be covered by public liability insurance), a client may just be unhappy with your work or what he perceives as the quality of your work.
+Unlike a client who may be unhappy with a business because the product or service has caused damage or injury (this would generally be covered by public liability insurance), a client may just be unhappy with your work/professional input, or what he perceives as the quality of your work.

 You might have tried your best and carried out the work to the best of everybody’s ability, but sometimes it’s just not enough.

 Sometimes there’s no clear mistake.
 You did your job to the best of your ability and for some reason, your client isn’t happy.
 They may decide your work or advice cost them money and make a claim against you.
-Right or wrong, if they do, we’ll cover your costs.
+Right or wrong, PI cover will usually support you and absorb the ongoing costs.

 What is professional negligence?